kjoconnor/mongo-aws-backup/README.md

                         EC2 API compatible filter with which to find instances, ex. 'tag:replicaset,importantthings' will find
                         instances with the tag 'replicaset' and a value of 'importantthings'.
-Multiple filters can be separated by with a semicolon.
+Multiple filters can be separated with a semicolon.
   -k SSHKEYFILE, --ssh-keyfile SSHKEYFILE
                         Path to SSH key file to use.